Understanding Lawsuits and Lawsuit Funding Basics

 - Client’s attorney must be retained on a contingency fee arrangement (meaning there is no attorney’s fee if the case is unsuccessful)

 If an applicant has the above, then he/she can be considered for funding.
-The general funding steps (lawsuit funding basics) are as follows:
+The general funding steps (lawsuit loan process) are as follows:

-- Client calls in and is pre-screened for qualification
+- Client calls in and is screened for qualification

 - Client submits an application for lawsuit funding